spdk/spdk/doc/concurrency.md

 abstraction, located in `libspdk_thread.a`.
 The thread abstraction provides a basic message passing framework and defines a few key primitives.

+First, `spdk_thread` is an abstraction for a lightweight, stackless thread of execution.
+A lower level framework can execute an `spdk_thread` for a single timeslice by calling `spdk_thread_poll()`.
+A lower level framework is allowed to move an `spdk_thread` between system threads at any time, as long as there is only a single system thread executing that `spdk_thread_poll()` on that `spdk_thread` at any given time.
+New lightweight threads may be created at any time by calling `spdk_thread_create()` and destroyed by calling `spdk_thread_exit()`.The lightweight thread is the foundational abstraction for threading in SPDK.

-First, spdk_thread is an abstraction for a thread of execution and spdk_poller is an abstraction for a function that should be periodically called on the given thread.
-On each system thread that the user wishes to use with SPDK, they must first call spdk_thread_create().
+There are then a few additional abstractions layered on top of the `spdk_thread`.
+One is the `spdk_poller`, which is is an abstraction for a function that should be repeatedly called on the given thread.
+Another is an `spdk_thread_msg`, which is a function pointer and a context pointer, that can be sent to a thread for execution via `spdk_thread_send_msg()`.

-The library also defines two other abstractions: spdk_io_device and spdk_io_channel.
+The library also defines two additional abstractions: `spdk_io_device` and `spdk_io_channel`.
 In the course of implementing SPDK we noticed the same pattern emerging in a number of different libraries.
 In order to implement a message passing strategy, the code would describe some object with global state and also some per-thread context associated with that object that was accessed in the I/O path to avoid locking on the global state.
 The pattern was clearest in the lowest layers where I/O was being submitted to block devices.
-These devices often expose multiple queues that can be assigned to threads and then accessed without a lock to submit I/O. To abstract that, we generalized the device to spdk_io_device and the thread-specific queue to spdk_io_channel.
+These devices often expose multiple queues that can be assigned to threads and then accessed without a lock to submit I/O. To abstract that, we generalized the device to `spdk_io_device` and the thread-specific queue to `spdk_io_channel`.
 Over time, however, the pattern has appeared in a huge number of places that don't fit quite so nicely with the names we originally chose.
-In today's code spdk_io_device is any pointer, whose uniqueness is predicated only on its memory address, and spdk_io_channel is the per-thread context associated with a particular spdk_io_device.
+In today's code `spdk_io_device` is any pointer, whose uniqueness is predicated only on its memory address, and `spdk_io_channel` is the per-thread context associated with a particular `spdk_io_device`.

 The threading abstraction provides functions to send a message to any other thread, to send a message to all threads one by one, and to send a message to all threads for which there is an io_channel for a given io_device.

+Most critically, the thread abstraction does not actually spawn any system level threads of its own.
+Instead, it relies on the existence of some lower level framework that spawns system threads and sets up event loops.
+Inside those event loops, the threading abstraction simply requires the lower level framework to repeatedly call `spdk_thread_poll()` on each `spdk_thread()` that exists.
+This makes SPDK very portable to a wide variety of asynchronous, event-based frameworks such as [Seastar](https://www.seastar.io) or [libuv](https://libuv.org/).

 # The event Framework

-As the number of example applications in SPDK grew, it became clear that a large portion of the code in each was implementing the basic message passing infrastructure required to call spdk_thread_create().
-This includes spawning one thread per core, pinning each thread to a unique core, and allocating lockless rings between the threads for message passing.
-Instead of re-implementing that infrastructure for each example application, SPDK provides the SPDK @ref event.
-This library handles setting up all of the message passing infrastructure, installing signal handlers to cleanly shutdown, implements periodic pollers, and does basic command line parsing.
-When started through spdk_app_start(), the library automatically spawns all of the threads requested, pins them, and calls spdk_thread_create().
+The SPDK project didn't want to officially pick an asynchronous, event-based framework for all of the example applications it shipped with, in the interest of supporting the widest variety of frameworks possible.
+But the applications do of course require something that implements an asynchronous event loop in order to run, so enter the `event` framework located in `lib/event`.
+This framework includes things like spawning one thread per core, pinning each thread to a unique core, polling and scheduling the lightweight threads, installing signal handlers to cleanly shutdown, and basic command line option parsing.
+When started through spdk_app_start(), the library automatically spawns all of the threads requested, pins them, and is ready for lightweight threads to be created.
 This makes it much easier to implement a brand new SPDK application and is the recommended method for those starting out.
-Only established applications with sufficient message passing infrastructure should consider directly integrating the lower level libraries.
+Only established applications should consider directly integrating the lower level libraries.

 # Limitations of the C Language